-So 2017 has arrived, and we are looking to start the year being more physically active and moving more throughout the day.
+So 2021 has nearly arrived, and we are looking to start the year being more physically active and moving more throughout the day.
 What can we do?
 Where do I start?

 1. Choose fun and enjoyable activities.

 Variety is key, if you get bored of one activity try a different one.
 All that matters is that we keep moving and staying active.
 Why not try walking – it is a very good activity simply because it is something that is easy to do on a continual basis.
 It’s good to vary your walking routes, the parks/woods you visit etc. Have a look at parkrun.ie to see local opportunities to complete a 5k.

 2. Think about a new activity you would like to try.

 Choose fun and enjoyable activities.
 Variety is key if you get bored of one activity try a different one.

 3. Set one main goal for you to achieve.

 Personal achievement will increase the enjoyment for you.
 This goal needs to be realistic such as being able to walk for a certain distance or to cycle without stopping.
 You will be amazed at how quickly your level of fitness improves and how quickly you can achieve these goals.
 Remember to progress slowly onto the next goal.

 There are plenty of couch to 5k programmes if you fancy building up to a 5K jog.
 The programme below is aimed at helping you run for 30 minutes over an eight-week period.

 C25K is a fantastic program that’s been designed to get just about anyone from the couch to running 5km or 30 minutes in just eight weeks.
 Its secret is that it’s a gentle introduction to getting the body moving, starting off alternating between walking and running small distances, and slowly building up until after eight weeks, you’re ready to run 5km or 30 minutes nonstop.
 There are plenty of smartphone apps that will do the job. http://www.c25k.com/